Honors Leadership Studies

 $200 scholarship awarded upon the successful completion of each course

-This course focuses primarily on management of self, a fundamental key to success for any leader.
-In the class you will discuss how to be proactive in the areas of time management, goal setting, and developing positive self image while developing a college plan and crafting a résumé.
+This course focuses primarily on the management of self, a fundamental key to success for any leader.
+In the class, you will discuss how to be proactive in the areas of time management, goal setting, and developing a positive self-image while developing a college plan and crafting a résumé.
 You’ll study different leadership styles, how to conduct effective meetings, and how to work successfully with members of a team.
 Finally, each class member will assume a role within one group leadership project.

 Students in this course will complete a Meyers Briggs type indicator and determine how type influences verbal and non-verbal communication as well as the function of the individual in groups.
 Students work in teams to organize and complete service-learning projects.
 Emphasis is on practical learning.
 As you complete the group project, you will learn how to manage time and stress, how to plan and execute a project, as well as how to set and achieve goals.
 You will also begin planning for transfer to a four-year institution by beginning a scholarship search.

 Becoming polished and ready to move on into upper-level education is a primary focus of the course.
 You will complete scholarship searches and paperwork necessary for transfer.
 Also, you will work on interviewing techniques and the rules of proper business and social etiquette.
 You’ll also have the opportunity to refine the service-learning project you began in the first semester.
 All of your leadership training materials will be compiled into one portfolio of work that will be displayed on Honors Awards Day.

 $500 scholarship awarded upon successful completion of course

 If you hold a leadership position on the Raymond Campus, you should consider enrolling in the in 3-hour Leadership Development course.
 In this class, you will study examples of leaders in action and focus on the principles of sound leadership so that you can apply these principles to your role as a leader.